A Gevrey class semigroup, exponential decay and Lack of analyticity for a system formed by a Kirchhoff-Love plate equation and the equation of a membrane-like electric network with indirect fractional damping: Well-Posedness of the System

-The Proof of the coercivity of this sesquiline form in Hilbert space $D(A)\times D(A^\frac{1}{2})$ is immediate, now, applying the Lax-Milgram Theorem and taking into account the first equations of \eqref{exist-10}-\eqref{exist-20} we have a unique solution $U\in \mathbb{H}$.
-As this solution satisfies the system (\ref{exist-10})-(\ref{exist-20}) in a weak sense, from these equations we can conclude that $U\in D(\mathbb{B})$.
-Finally, as
+Of \eqref{coercivity} the proof of the coercivity of this sesquilinear form $b$ in Hilbert space $D(A)\times D(A^\frac{1}{2})$ is immediate, now, applying the Lax-Milgram Theorem and taking into account the first equations of \eqref{exist-10}-\eqref{exist-20} we have a unique solution $U\in \mathcal{H}$.
+As this solution satisfies the system (\ref{exist-10})-(\ref{exist-20}) in a weak sense, from these equations we can conclude that $U\in \mathcal{D}(\mathbb{B})$.